 The cross streets have also a lot to offer and the Sagrada Familia church is close to the avenue as well.
 If you want to visit the inside, I highly recommend you to buy the entrance as soon as you buy the airplane tickets: extremely crowded and not an attraction for a last minute trip.
 You can buy tickets here.

-In addition to the Gothic Quarter walk, you can visit the La Boqueria Market if you’re interested in seeing the local and most varied food, sweets, drinks, spices and also some popular culture gathered at one place.
+In addition to the Gothic Quarter walk, you can visit the La Boqueria Market.
+It is the ideal place if you’re interested in seeing the local and most varied food, sweets, drinks, spices and also some popular culture gathered at one place.
 You can arrive at the “heart” of La Rambla by subway, at Liceu Station.

 Plaça de Catalunya